Skip to main content

 Established: 1996

-The largest protected area of wandoo woodlands in the region, it shows us what this country was like before the destructive policies of the 1960s, when a million acres of WA bushland a year was burned, buried and bulldozed for broad-acre farming.
+The largest protected area of wandoo woodlands in the region.
+This reserve shows us what this area was like before much of it was cleared for broad-acre farming.
+A chaotic, magical bushland filled with chattering bird life.

 Kojonup Reserve